Treasure Island (1978 TV series)

-Treasure Island (宝島, Takarajima) is a Japanese anime television series that aired in 1978 and 1979 in Japan and in the mid-1980s in Europe, Mexico, South America & Arab World countries, based on Robert Louis Stevenson's 1883 novel of the same name.
-In 2013, the 1987 movie compilation was dubbed in English by Bang Zoom!
+Treasure Island (宝島, Takarajima) is a Japanese anime television series that aired in 1978 and 1979 in Japan and in the mid-1980s in Europe, Mexico, South America & Arab world countries, based on Robert Louis Stevenson's 1883 novel of the same name.
+In 2013, the 1987 film compilation was dubbed in English by Bang Zoom!
 Entertainment and available on the North American Hulu, but has since been removed.
-However, as of early 2016, TMS has made the compilation movie available to watch on YouTube for free.
+As of early 2016, TMS has made the compilation film available to watch on YouTube for free.